shinjaehyeok/stcpR6/README.md

 # In real applications,
 # we should use e_detector$updateLogValues(res_i) to update e-deetector
 # for each newly observed residual res_i.
-# In this colab, however, we use a vectorized update for simplicity.
+# In this example, however, we use a vectorized update for simplicity.

 # Initialize the model.
 e_detector$reset()